mcb Registration

 Lionel Laroche, Ph.D., P. Eng., Founder and Principal

 Lionel is a thought provoking and educational speaker / facilitator who presented at over 200 conferences and venues across Canada and the United States.
-He regularly teaches at several Canadian and American universities, including the University of Toronto's EMBA Program at the Rotman School of Business.
+He is the author of two books examining the impact of cultural differences on business at the organizational and individual level entitled:

 • Managing Cultural Diversity in Technical Professions